Sam Hogarth

 My first graduate role was at Scott Logic - a UK consultancy firm.
 I've served two extensive stints here, progressing through the ranks to a Lead Engineer.

 The work at Scott Logic was challenging and rewarding.
 I am incredibly fortunate during my time here to have been guided, in various ways, by some genuine superstars in the industry: Kevlin Henney (through external training), Colin Eberhardt, Jon McNestrie, Chris Price, Rob Newsome and Andrew Kurowski.
+We should celebrate those who greatly influenced our careers more.
 I worked on the company's high-performance commercial charting products - Visiblox (C# .NET for WPF and Silverlight) and ShinobiControls (Android).
 When building the Android product for Shinobi, I was the team's Android expert, helping to squeeze every drop of performance possible out of the burgeoning framework - which ended up in us cross-compiling a shared C library across both mobile platforms!

 I consulted with several of the significant Danish banks: